Alexander Gardner (soldier): Biography

 By Gardner's own accounts he was born in Wisconsin to a Scottish father and Anglo-Spanish mother.
 Baron von Hügel met Gardner in 1835 and claimed he was Irish.
 Whatever the case, evidence for Gardner's origins is uncertain.

 Gardner went to Ireland in about 1809.
 He returned to America in 1812, but finding his father dead sailed for Europe and never went back to America.
-From Europe he traveled to Astrakhan where his brother was working.
+From Europe he travelled to Astrakhan in the Russian Empire where his brother was working.
 Upon his brother's death in 1817 Gardner tried to secure a position in the Russian Army.
 When that failed he left Russia and spent the next 13 years wandering through Central Asia.

 In 1823 he was captured in Afghanistan by Habib Ullah Khan, the nephew of Dost Mohammed Khan.
 Habib Ullah was fighting his uncle for the throne of Kabul, and he recruited Gardner to his cause as the commander of 180 horsemen.
 After an attack on a pilgrim caravan Gardner married one of the captives, a native woman, and went to live in a fort near Parwan where a son was born.
 When Habib Ullah was defeated in 1826, Gardner's wife and his baby boy were murdered by Dost Mahommed's forces.
 Later that year Gardner fled north with a few companions and near the River Oxus his party was attacked by fifty horsemen: they lost eight out of their thirteen men and the survivors were all wounded but able to escape.
 Their route now lay towards Badakhshan and the valley of the Kokcha; the Oxus was finally crossed opposite the Shakhdara to reach the valley of Shignan.
 From this point his narrative is fragmentary and difficult to understand, large parts being highly improbable or impossible.
 He claimed to have reached Yarkand on 24 September but the year is uncertain, either 1827, 1828 or 1829 are possible, certainly he was there by 1830.
 He returned to Afghanistan, and visited Kafiristan, possibly the first westerner to do so.
 In August 1831 he left Afghanistan as an outlaw for the Punjab, where he was appointed Commandant of Artillery.
 He served in this position for many years before he was transferred to the service of Maharaja Ranjit Singh, where he was one of between 32 and 100 Western soldiers in Ranjit's army.
 He was later promoted to the rank of colonel by Maharaja Ranjit Singh.